liampshaw/mobile-gene-regions/README.md

 ```

+`analyze-flanking-regions.py` is just a helper script that creates a config file and calls the pipeline which is written in [snakemake](https://snakemake.readthedocs.io/en/stable/index.html), so as to potentially enable analysis of multiple genes in a single command.

+Outputs for a given gene are saved in `{output_dir}/{focal_gene_name}`.
+They include output data files as well as interactive html plots (generated with [altair](https://altair-viz.github.io/) in Python).

-A tutorial on how to prepare data and use the pipeline is available in `tutorial/Tutorial.md`.
+A tutorial on how to prepare data and use the pipeline to explore flanking regions is available in `tutorial/Tutorial.md`.

+Example plots for the beta-lactamases analysed in the paper can be seen at [https://liampshaw.github.io/flanking-regions/](https://liampshaw.github.io/flanking-regions/).

 ### Repository structure

-`analyze-flanking-regions.py` is a helper script that creates a config file and calls the snakemake pipeline.

 For an example, the snakemake pipeline can be run on some example data (mcr-1) with the following command: